justinscandale/justinscandale/README.md

 Hello, I'm Justin Scandale.<br>
+I'm from Pittsburgh, Pennsylvannia.<br>
-I'm a computer science student at The University of South Florida.
+Currently, I'm a computer science student at The University of South Florida.

 Find Me on Here: